meierd1809/Dan-Meier-Portfolio/README.md

 ## Introduction:

-I’m interested in Predictive Analytics, specifically as it surrounds topics pertaining to Psychology I’m currently learning about Predictive Analytics, working with groups on Data Science projects, and how to further enhance my skills to pursue a career in the field of Psychology.
+My name is Daniel Meier.
+I’m interested in Predictive Analytics, specifically as it surrounds topics pertaining to Psychology.
+I’m currently learning about Predictive Analytics, working with groups on Data Science projects, and how to further enhance my skills to pursue a career in the field of Psychology.
 For more about me, please see the links to my projects below or you can navigate to my github page and explore!